sherpa/sherpa/README.md

 Using Anaconda
 --------------

-Sherpa is provided for both Linux and Mac OSX operating systems running Python 2.7, 3.5, 3.6, and 3.7.
-It can be installed with by saying
+Sherpa is provided for both Linux and macOS operating systems running Python 2.7, 3.5, 3.6, and 3.7.
+It can be installed with the `conda` package manager by saying

     $ conda install -c sherpa sherpa